Modes of mechanical ventilation: Pressure-regulated volume control

-Pressure-regulated volume control is an IMV based mode.
+Pressure-regulated volume control is an Assist Controlled Ventilation (ACV) based mode.
 Pressure-regulated volume control utilizes pressure-limited, volume-targeted, time-cycled breaths that can be either ventilator- or patient-initiated.

 The peak inspiratory pressure delivered by the ventilator is varied on a breath-to-breath basis to achieve a target tidal volume that is set by the clinician.

 For example, if a target tidal volume of 500 mL is set but the ventilator delivers 600 mL, the next breath will be delivered with a lower inspiratory pressure to achieve a lower tidal volume.
 Though PRVC is regarded as a hybrid mode because of its tidal-volume (VC) settings and pressure-limiting (PC) settings fundamentally PRVC is a pressure-control mode with adaptive targeting.

 Continuous positive airway pressure

 Continuous positive airway pressure (CPAP) is a non-invasive positive pressure mode of respiratory support.
-CPAP is a pressure applied at the end of exhalation to keep the alveoli open and not fully deflate.
+CPAP is a continuous pressure applied to keep the alveoli open and not fully deflate.
 This mechanism for maintaining inflated alveoli helps increase partial pressure of oxygen in arterial blood, an appropriate increase in CPAP increases the PaO2.